UDN

 User-Set Curves

 To utilize user-set curves, you must first create a CurveEdPresetCurve instance in a package.
-This is done by right-clicking the generic browser and selecting "New CurveEdPresetCurve".
-You can name the curve if you like, but this is not used at the current time.
-Otherwise, no parameters are publicly displayed by the object.
+This is done by right-clicking the Content Browser and selecting "New CurveEdPresetCurve" and entering a Package, Group (Optional), and Name for the new preset curve.

 When User-Set is selected, the following dialog is displayed: